United States • Born on October 27th

 Zack joined Watsi on November 25th, 2013.
 Eight years ago, Zack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zack's most recent donation traveled 8,200 miles to support Rosario, a woman from Philippines, to fund surgery to remove her gallbladder.
+Zack's most recent donation traveled 8,800 miles to support Liza, a 4-year-old from Cambodia, to treat her hearing loss.

 Zack has funded healthcare for 109 patients in 13 countries.